sph-mn/sph-sc/readme.md

 * "scx": c extensions, for example a module system, symbols, keyword arguments or anonymous functions
   * module system: exports-form that compiles to nothing; import form that uses export-form and converts unexported identifiers to internal names; option to add prefix to imported bindings; declarations made by macros should be handled (probably the most work)
 * allow users to add syntax like [sescript](https://github.com/sph-mn/sescript) does
-* indent-syntax (like coffeescript) could be used with a good indent-syntax to s-expression compiler
+* indent-syntax (like coffeescript) can be used with a good indent-syntax to s-expression compiler
 * translate scheme comments. function and macro docstrings are translated as expected but scheme comments dont appear in c and only ``(sc-comment "comment string")`` (or sc-insert) can be used. a scheme reader that parses scheme comments exists in sph-lib but it depends on another c library
 * sc-syntax-case and sc-syntax-rules: scheme code or pattern matching to create expansions. it could be useful to have a hygienic macro system for generating c. for example, c doesnt have support for nested ellipsis and cant generate multiple expressions for variable arguments
 * more syntax checks